-106. HUMAN SUBJECT -
+102. HUMAN SUBJECT -

-(as defined by DHHS and VA regulations) - A living individual about whom an investigator (whether professional or student) is conducting research: (1) Obtains information or biospecimens through intervention or interaction with the individual and uses, studies, or analyzes the information or biospecimens or (2) Obtains, uses, studies, analyzes, or generates identifiable private information or identifiable physical biospecimens.
-Intervention includes both procedures by which data information or biospecimens are gathered (for example, venipuncture) and manipulations of the subject or the subject's environment that are performed for research purposes.
+a) (as defined by DHHS and VA regulations) - A living individual about whom an investigator conducting research obtains: (1) data through intervention or interaction with the individual or (2) identifiable private information.
+Intervention includes both physical procedures by which data are gathered (for example, venipuncture) and manipulations of the subject or the subject's environment that are performed for research purposes.
 Interaction includes communication or interpersonal contact between investigator and subject.

 Private information includes information about behavior that occurs in a context in which an individual can reasonably expect that no observation or recording is taking place, and information which has been provided for specific purposes by an individual and which the individual can reasonably expect will not be made public (for example, a medical record).
 Private information must be individually identifiable (i.e., the identity of the subject is or may readily be ascertained by the investigator or associated with the information) in order for obtaining the information to constitute research involving human subjects.
 (The Common Rule [38 CFR 16.102(f)] which is identical to [45 CFR 46.102(f)(1)(2)]

 - b) (as defined by FDA regulations) An individual who becomes a participant in research regulated by the Food and Drug Administration (FDA), either as a recipient of a test article or as a control.
 A subject may be either a healthy human or a patient.
 In the case of research involving medical devices, a human subject includes an individual on whose specimen a medical device is used.
-[21 CFR 50.3(g) and 21 CFR 56.102(g)] - 107.
-HUMAN SUBJECTS RESEARCH Any activity that is either (a) "research" as defined by DHHS regulations that involves "human subjects" as defined by DHHS regulations or (b) "research" as defined by FDA regulations that involves "human subjects" as defined by FDA regulations. - 108.
-IDE See Investigation Device Exemption. - 109.
-IMMEDIATE FAMILY Refers to a person's spouse and dependent children. - 110.
+[21 CFR 50.3(g) and 21 CFR 56.102(g)] - 103.
+HUMAN SUBJECTS RESEARCH Any activity that is either (a) "research" as defined by DHHS regulations that involves "human subjects" as defined by DHHS regulations or (b) "research" as defined by FDA regulations that involves "human subjects" as defined by FDA regulations. - 104.
+IDE See Investigation Device Exemption. - 105.
+IMMEDIATE FAMILY Refers to a person's spouse and dependent children. - 106.
 INCAPACITY Refers to a person's mental status and means inability to understand information presented, to appreciate the consequences of acting (or not acting) on that information, and to make a choice.
 Often used as a synonym for incompetence.
-(See also: Incompetence.) - 111.
+(See also: Incompetence.) - 107.
 INCOMPETENCE Technically, a legal term meaning inability to manage one's own affairs.
 Often used as a synonym for incapacity.
-(See also: Incapacity.) - 112.
-IND See Investigational New Drug. - 113.
-IDENTIFIABLE INFORMATION information where the identity of the subject is or may be readily be ascertained by the investigator or associated with the information. - 114.
-IDENTIFIED SAMPLES Biological samples obtained by an investigator or a 3rd party which have identifiers attached or a link permitting determination of the individual subject source through the use of a code.

-- 115. IDENTIFIERS Information that can be used to link a sample or scientific result with a specific person or group of people.
+(See also: Incapacity.) - 108.
+IND See Investigational New Drug.

+- 109. IDENTIFIABLE INFORMATION information where the identity of the subject is or may be readily be ascertained by the investigator or associated with the information. - 110.
+IDENTIFIED SAMPLES Biological samples obtained by an investigator or a 3rd party which have identifiers attached or a link permitting determination of the individual subject source through the use of a code. - 111.
+IDENTIFIERS Information that can be used to link a sample or scientific result with a specific person or group of people.
 Examples include name, social security number, hospital number or other unique identifier.
-It should also be noted that using current information technology, a combination of descriptive data may be sufficient to allow identification of the donor and thereby collectively may be considered identifiers (e.g. zip code, birth date or profession may be sufficient to identify a specific individual.) - 116.
+It should also be noted that using current information technology, a combination of descriptive data may be sufficient to allow identification of the donor and thereby collectively may be considered identifiers (e.g. zip code, birth date or profession may be sufficient to identify a specific individual.) - 112.
 INDEPENDENT VARIABLES The conditions of an experiment that are systematically manipulated by the investigator.

-117. INFORMED CONSENT -
+113. INFORMED CONSENT -